tobylad/roombae_sinatra_app/readme.md

 ## How we did it

 Through four days of spikes and much trial and error, our team was able to talk to the Roomba with Ruby commands.
 We then set up a web server on the Raspberry Pi, accessible through our local network.
-Through this server is a webpage with a virtual remote control that gives the Roomba commands.
+Through this server is a webpage with a virtual remote control that commands the Roomba.

-We wired the Roomba's remote to the Raspberry Pi, so we can basically make it go anywhere this local network reaches.
+We wired the Roomba's remote to the Raspberry Pi, and attached the whole assembly atop the Roomba, so we can make it go anywhere this local network reaches!